Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 47-point total in four of eight games this season.
+- Cincinnati has combined with its opponents to score more than 47.5 points in three of eight games this season.

-- Cleveland's games have gone over 47 points in four of eight chances this season.

-- The combined points per game average of the two teams, 50.4, is 3.4 points more than Sunday's over/under.

-- These two squads combine to allow 42.8 points per game, 4.2 fewer than this contest's over/under.
+- This contest's over/under is 4.7 points above the 42.8 these two squads combine to surrender per game this season.

-- Bengals games have an average total of 45.9 points this season, 1.1 fewer than Sunday's over/under.
+- The average total in Bengals games this season is 45.9, 1.6 points fewer than Sunday's over/under of 47.5.

-- The 47.3 PPG average total in Browns games this season is 0.3 points more than this game's over/under.
+- The 47.3 PPG average total in Browns games this season is 0.2 points fewer than this game's over/under.

 Bengals stats and trends